This story is about how technology and human nature are shaping the future of your dream hand-crafted safari.

 The blunt instruments of the safari industry

-And then we have the massive automated hotel booking engines such as Booking.com and Expedia.
+And then we have massive automated hotel booking engines such as Booking.com and Expedia.
 These behemoths realised that humans want the best price and an immediate answer, and that is what they provide.

 But at the moment, they are simply not able to cater to the many layers of logistical complications and uncertainty about wildlife movements inherent in African safaris.
-They will take your booking and, off a base of zero understanding of when and how, they offer nothing more than a convenient transactional gateway.
+They will take your booking and, off a base of zero understanding of when and how, they will offer nothing more than a convenient transactional gateway.
 One amusing story springs to mind, told to me one night by a seasoned safari industry colleague while we stared at the flames and enjoyed our whisky and cigars at his rustic bush camp.
 Michel, all smiles, told me about how a guest who had booked via Booking.com was surprised on arrival that he could choose any tree to park his rented car under – he had paid a premium for a reserved parking bay.
 Why trust your dream safari to software that likens a tiny and remote bush camp in the wilds of Africa to a crowded big city hotel?
 There is no cost saving for you and nobody at the other end of a phone call if you miss your flight and need help.
 Again, the mind boggles.

 The future and the other elephant in the room